 - (a) Nature of the Services and Improvements.
-The purpose of the District will continue to be to: enhance services; and undertake certain improvements, in particular, special supplemental services relating to District marketing, business recruitment, and promotional activities authorized by the Act to improve and promote the District, including the provision of incentives with VisitDallas to organizations to encourage them to bring their large and city-wide meetings to Dallas and to fund additional marketing by contractual agreement with VisitDallas to increase hotel stays within the City.
+The purpose of the District will continue to be to: enhance services and undertake certain improvements, in particular, special supplemental services relating to District marketing, business recruitment, and promotional activities authorized by the Act to improve and promote the District, including the provision of incentives by contractual agreement with VisitDallas to organizations to encourage them to bring their large and city-wide meetings to Dallas and to fund additional marketing by contractual agreement with VisitDallas to increase hotel stays within the City.
 The District will continue to supplement and enhance services within the assessment area. - (b) Estimated Cost of the Services and Improvements.
-During the next five-year period, the estimated annual cost of District improvements and services is expected to be \$15,804,393.00 in fiscal year 2022 and increase to approximately \$23,460,000.00 in fiscal year 2026.
-The estimated total net assessments collected during the next five-year period is \$100,547,393.00.
+During the next five-year period, the estimated annual cost of District improvements and services is expected to be \$19,887,000.00 in Fiscal Year (FY) 2023 and increase to approximately \$26,111,000.00 in FY 2027.
+The estimated total net assessments collected during the next five-year period is \$116,158,000.00.
 The District shall incur no bonded indebtedness. - (c) Boundaries.
 The District boundaries are located wholly within the city of Dallas, Texas.
 The District boundaries are as shown in Exhibit A and shall solely include non-contiguous hotel properties with 100 or more rooms within the city of Dallas as shown on the attached list marked Exhibit A-1.

 - Method of Assessment.
 The District assessment will be levied on Qualifying hotels located within the District.
 The proposed services and improvements costs shall be assessed in a manner that results in imposing equal shares of the cost of the services qualifying on similarly benefitted hotels.
 Under the Act, the apportionment of the cost of the services against property in the District must be based on special benefits accruing to the property because of the services and improvements provided.
-The total services and improvements costs shall be apportioned at a rate of two percent (2%) of room-nights sold at Qualifying hotels located within the District until the collective total budget for the current period is reached.
+The total services and improvements costs shall be apportioned at a rate of two percent of room-nights sold at Qualifying hotels located within the District until the collective total budget for the current period is reached.
 Accordingly, those Qualifying hotels that sell more rooms will pay a greater portion of the assessment since those properties benefit more from the District's promotion and marketing services.
 Rooms that are not subject to the City's hotel occupancy tax shall not be included for the District assessment.
 The total assessment must be annually reviewed and approved by the Dallas City Council.
-The future services and improvements cost that are budgeted in the FY 2021-22 Service Plan may be increased in amounts indicated in subsequent Service Plans, beyond the amount shown, subject to an enhancement in property value in the District and a corresponding increase in the services and improvements to be provided, subject to the limitations on the assessment per occupied room and the aggregate amount approved in the petition. - (e) Apportionment of costs between the District and the Municipality as a Whole.
+The future services and improvement costs that are budgeted in the FY 2022-23 Service Plan may be increased in amounts indicated in subsequent Service Plans, beyond the amount shown, subject to the limitations on the assessment per occupied room and the aggregate amount approved in the petition. - (e) Apportionment of costs between the District and the Municipality as a Whole.
 The District shall continue to pay the cost of the supplemental services described in the Service Plan by assessment against the Qualifying hotels within the District, including City-owned qualifying hotels, such as the Omni Hotel.